Ben Hall Pt 4

 Note: In the years ahead, Henry would spend time residing with William at Parkes, NSW.

-On January 2nd, 1864, Mr. and Mrs. Campbell were commended for their brave defense of their Goimbla home, which resulted in the shooting death of John O'Meally in November 1863.:
+On January 2nd, 1864, Mr. and Mrs. Campbell were praised for their courageous defence of their Goimbla home, which led to the fatal shooting of John O'Meally previously in November 1863.

 TESTIMONIAL TO MR. AND MRS. CAMPBELL, OF GOIMBLA.-The Lachlan correspondent of the Bathurst Times reports as follows:- A public meeting was held at the Court house on Friday, at three p.m., for the purpose of presenting to Mr. Campbell an address from the inhabitants of Forbes and the neighbourhood, expressive of admiration of his courage, and that of Mrs. Campbell, in successfully resisting the attack of the notorious bushrangers, Gilbert, Ben Hall, and O'Meally on the 20th November, when O'Meally was killed.
 About one hundred of the elite of the district were present.